lncLOOM/LncLOOMv1/README.md

 * `--multiprocess`: LncLOOM will divide the iterations into this number of processes.
 Default = 4

-* `--eCLIP`: Specifies the path to `eCLIP.txt` file.
-If this option is used, motifs in the specified layer will be annotated using eCLIP data.

 * `--tol5`: Tolerance step from median postion of first and last nodes to determine exclusion from 5' extension graphs.
 Default = 0.50

 * `--tol3`: Tolerance step from median postion of first and last nodes to determine exclusion from 3' extension graphs.
 Default = 0.50